fan87/Litatom-Reversing-Project/readme.md

 encrypted using a public key.
 The log will be uploaded to Litatom.

 ## IV.
 Encryption
-Request bodies and some of the response bodies (TODO, Not sure the condition yet) are encrypted using `LibGaurd`.
+Request bodies and some of the response bodies (That has `application/x-litatom-json` as content type) are encrypted using `LibGuard`.
 There are also pure-java encryption method included in the APK, it's used to encrypt Chat messages, encrypt basic parameters (For SMS Login, Google Login, FaceBook Login, or Get User Info endpoints, and a weird one (check if it's contains `sgposs` in host?)).